Ceramic-Blue-Tim/Guidelines/source/good_practices.md

 ### Think generic

 Another important parameter is the genericity of your design.
-VHDL is interpreted by the software roughly as a huge list of components and connections.
-Therefore, using generic parameters instead of fixed parameters will facilitate the scalibity of your design and simplify development.
+Using generic parameters instead of fixed parameters will clarify your description and simplify the development.

 #### Constants

-The use of constants in VHDL is really imporant, it helps generic generation and really clarify your code.
+The use of constants in VHDL is really imporant, it helps generic generation and really clarifies your code.
 Moreover, they do not relate to any material generation since they correpond to GND or VCC connections on pins (quite similar to the C preprocessor directive #define).
-Let's take the example of a FPGA implementation to get the signal from 4 parallel ADC coded on 12 bits, a wise description could start with the following definitions.
+Let's take the example of a FPGA implementation to get the signal from 4 parallel ADC coded on 12 bits, a wise description could start with the following description.

 ```vhdl
     constant NB_ADC     : integer range 0 to 4      := 4;       -- Number of ADC to read